by Lola E. Peters

 Meanwhile, over 35,000 of our King County neighbors, friends, colleagues, and family of Ethiopian descent need extra love and support as we live with our hearts and minds in two places, struggling against fascism and tyranny.
 And we who have loved ones in Ethiopia need to remember we are stronger together than apart.
 We are, and have always been, the true Wakanda.
 Whether from Tigray, Amhara, Oromo, Afar, Gambela or elsewhere, we are branches of one tree.

-Lola E. Peters is an editor-at-large for the South Seattle Emerald.
+Lola E. Peters is the operations administrator and an editor-at-large for the South Seattle Emerald.

 📸 Featured Image: Ethiopian New Year landscape.
 Photo taken on Sept.
 1, 2014, Ethiopian Calendar.
 Ethiopian indigenous flower “Adey Abeba.”
 Sheeps seen grazing.
 Photo attributed to Tewodros Kassa (under a Creative Commons, CC BY-SA 4.0 license).